 Welcome.

-What we have here is a veritable cornucopia of things: scary animals, bad names, travel mishaps, unwelcome encouragement, break-ups, commentary on life, Dateline close-calls, funny prayers, corporate idiosyncrasies, overanalyzing, bad dates, my foibles.
+What we have here is a veritable cornucopia of things: scary animals, embarrassing injuries, bad names, travel mishaps, unwelcome encouragement, break-ups, commentary on life, Dateline close-calls, funny prayers, corporate idiosyncrasies, overanalyzing, bad dates, my foibles.
 Those sorts of things.

 Sometimes I’m lightly insightful and sentimental, but that’s only here and there.